|Helix senior wide

 Collins moved the Eagles swiftly, then got a Play-of-the-Week-type

-catch from MICHAEL LADESMA, who made a one-handed diving
+catch from MICHAEL LEDESMA, who made a one-handed diving

 grab at the 4.
 Collins scored on a short keeper to the